Cancel anytime

 Market Environment Factors

-Economic growth in emerging markets, interest rate policies of the US Federal Reserve, geopolitical events, and global risk sentiment are key factors affecting HYEM.
+Economic growth in emerging markets, interest rate policies of central banks, geopolitical risks, and currency fluctuations all affect HYEM.

 Growth Trajectory